25th March 2020

 We’re still here to help

-Following the Prime Minister’s announcement on Monday 23rd March, our entire team of energy specialists have fully transitioned to working from home.
+Following the Prime Minister’s announcement on Monday 23rd March, our team of energy specialists transitioned to working from home, and we've been a fully remote operation since.
+From June 1st, our UK offices will be opened for people to who need to work from the office (and who are able to commute in without using public transport).
 The technology our business is built on, Kraken, allows us to be really adaptable, so we’re aiming to maintain the same level of service wherever possible.
 Phone lines are still open 9am til 5pm, Monday to Friday, and digital customer service is still available via email, Facebook and Twitter 8am til 10pm, seven days a week.

 There’s lots you can do with your online account, including submitting meter readings, updating your Direct Debit details, or even telling us you’re moving house.